websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-themes/look-and-feel-overview.md

 ## Themes

 Themes use standard components (CSS, JavaScript, and HTML) along with FreeMarker templates for rendering.
+Themes are built on top of either the *Unstyled* base Theme (provides basic markup, functions, and images for Liferay DXP) or the *Styled* base Theme (inherits from the Unstyled base Theme and adds some styling on top).

 There are several [default FreeMarker templates](#theme-building-utilities) that each handle a key piece of functionality for the page.
 There are also [Theme template utilities](#theme-building-utilities) that let you use widgets, taglibs, Theme objects, and more in your Theme templates.
-You can use the [Theme Generator](./reference/installing-the-theme-generator-reference.md) to create the required files and structure you need to get started developing a Theme.
+You can use the [Theme Generator](../reference/installing-the-theme-generator-reference.md) to create the required files and structure you need to get started developing a Theme.

 ### Theme Components